 The TTR tester applies a low voltage to the primary winding, then records the voltage that comes from the secondary winding.
 That voltage from the secondary winding can determine if the transformer is working correctly or any possible issues with the equipment and its turns ratio.

 The TTR test offers a safe and simple way to ensure that expensive transformers work correctly.
 A transformer should maintain a turn ratio within 0.5% of the nameplate specifications.
-Results outside of that range can reveal problems with the transformer that could get worse or more expensive down the line.
+TTR test results outside that range can reveal problems with the transformer that could get worse or more expensive down the line.

 TTR test results can reveal many common transformer faults, including the following issues:

 From the number of phases to voltages, many different variables come into play when choosing a DC transformer.
+The same applies to choosing a TTR tester for the transformer.
 It's important to rent a TTR tester to fit all those specifications and your measurement needs.

 Rather than one set of primary and secondary windings used for a single-phase transformer, a three-phase transformer has three sets of windings.
 Still controlling the increase and decrease of voltage, a three-phase transformer is often used for larger motors and industrial applications.